USS Recruit (TDE-1): Liberty Station

-The Recruit still stands, currently unused, with the hope that she will someday become a maritime museum.
+When the base closed, the Recruit remained, with the hope that she would someday become a maritime museum.
 Maintenance became the responsibility for a private company placed in charge of repurposing the former training center.
 In July 2001, Naval Training Center was listed in the National Register of Historic Places; the Recruit is included in the Naval Training Center's listing.
 In 2004, she was listed as a California Historical Landmark.
 In 2014, partnering with the USS Midway Museum, the Recruit was refurbished.
 The San Diego chapter of E Clampus Vitus also assisted with the renovation.
-She remains were she was built, is adjacent to a retail area of Liberty Station, as the redeveloped base is known, and can be seen from North Harbor Drive.
+She remains where she was built; is adjacent to a retail area of Liberty Station, as the redeveloped base is known; and can be seen from North Harbor Drive.
 A conference building and several hotels are also located nearby.